ClickCeaseCongo Wildlife Safaris - Natural World Safaris

 • Settings:

-Odzala National Park in the central north of the Congo is an ecotourism paradise with an exceptional diversity of plants and wildlife to enthrall; here you can encounter lowland gorillas, monkeys, elephants, Grimm's duiker, spotted hyenas, lions, buffaloes, bongos, leopards and other forest mammal species as well as many bird species.
+Odzala National Park in the central north of the Congo is an ecotourism paradise with an exceptional diversity of plants and wildlife to enthrall.
+This is the heart of your Congo wildlife safari where you can encounter lowland gorillas, monkeys, elephants, Grimm's duiker, spotted hyenas, buffaloes, bongos, leopards and other forest mammal species as well as many bird species.
 Nouabale-Ndoki National Park is another of the Congo’s highlights.
 Nestled in the far north of the country this uninhabited and pristine rainforest is an equally diverse place.
 In Mbeli Bai you will see an array of wildlife at close range, including lowland gorillas, forest elephants, crocodiles and buffalo.

 Western Lowland Gorillas